Written by Andrew Wong

 Outcome #1 – To Drive Continuous Supply Chain Improvement for Enhanced Patient and Consumer Safety

 Considering macro trends in healthcare, a better understanding of patients and disease has driven the development of precision drug therapies that deliver better results.
-These therapies can be more valuable and in many cases, the patient populations are smaller.
-This has created a more complex supply chain with a higher volume of expensive goods moving through it.
+These therapies can be more valuable, and, in many cases, the patient populations are smaller.
+This has created a more complex pharmaceutical supply chain with a higher volume of expensive goods moving through it.

 For OTC pharmaceuticals, vitamins, and supplements, rather than waiting for periodic retail reports, product managers can use RFID technology to monitor purchasing trends in real-time.
 As this significant body of data is generated, improvements can be applied to make supply chains more efficient.
 Product forecasting and distribution plans can be more effective, and healthcare products will get into the hands of those who need them, when they need them most.